instamatic-dev/instamatic/readme.md

 ## Reference

-If you find this software useful, please consider citing to one of the references above and/or refer to the source code in your publications:
+If you find this software useful, please consider citing one of the references above and/or refer to the source code in your publications:

-- Stef Smeets, Bin Wang, O. Magdalena Cichocka, Jonas Ångström, & Wei Wan.
+- Stef Smeets, Bin Wang, Magdalena O. Cichocka, Jonas Ångström, & Wei Wan.
 (2018, April 11).
 Instamatic (Version 0.6).
 Zenodo. https://doi.org/10.5281/zenodo.1217026

 ## Usage